Outsider133/django-blogicum-project/README.md

 # BLOGICUM
-Blogikum is a website with the ability to register, view profiles of different users, publish your posts and comment on others.
+Blogicum is a website with the ability to register, view profiles of different users, publish your posts and comment on others.